cms-opendata-workshop/workshop2023-lesson-introcloud/_episodes/06-cleanup.md

 ```

 ## Cleaning resources

-Deleting the argo namespace will delete all the resources created in this pre-exercise:
+Do not forget to _download/delete_ any files created in your `/tmp/poddata/` local directory.
+In respect to K8s, deleting the argo namespace will delete all the resources created in this pre-exercise:

 ```bash
 kubectl delete ns argo